Srinidhi221/Towers/README.md

-# Towers Puzzle Game - 4 Greedy AI Strategies
+# Towers Puzzle Game - 4 Greedy Strategies

-A competitive implementation of the classic Towers puzzle (also known as Skyscrapers) where you play against an AI opponent using different strategic approaches.
+A competitive implementation of the classic Towers puzzle (also known as Skyscrapers) where you play against CPU using different strategic approaches.

 ##  Game Overview